quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

     ![Messages tab](../../images/tutorials/sentiment-analysis-media/sentiment-messages.png){width=250px}

     Now click one of the messages.
-You will see the [JSON](https://www.w3schools.com/whatis/whatis_json.asp){target=_blank} formatted message showing the various parts of the message payload. e.g. the "chat-message" and "room":
+You will see the [JSON](https://www.w3schools.com/whatis/whatis_json.asp){target=_blank} formatted message showing the various parts of the message payload, for example, the "chat-message" and "room":

     ![Expanded message](../../images/tutorials/sentiment-analysis-media/sentiment-message-expanded.png){width=250px}

-### Simple transformation
+### Creating a simple transformation

 Now that you know the code can subscribe to messages, you need to transform the messages and publish them to an output topic.

-1. If your code is still running stop by clicking the same button you used to run it.
+1. If your code is still running, stop by clicking the same button you used to run it.

-2. Locate the `on_pandas_frame_handler` in `quix_function.py`
+2. Locate the `on_pandas_frame_handler` in `quix_function.py`.

-3. Replace the comment `# Here transform your data.` with the code below
+3. Replace the comment `# Here transform your data.` with the code below:

     ```python
     # transform "chat-message" column to uppercase
     df["chat-message"] = df["chat-message"].str.upper()
     ```

-4. Run the code again and send some more chat messages from the UI
+4. Run the code again, and send some more chat messages from the UI.

-5. The message in the UI are now all in uppercase as a result of your transformation
+5. The messages in the UI are now all in uppercase as a result of your transformation.

 Don't forget to stop the code again.